 Shop the Sales

-A few times a year homeschool curricula companies put their offerings on sale.
+While this may seem like a no-brainer, knowing when your favorite curricula are running sale is important.
+A few times a year my favorite homeschool curricula companies put their offerings on sale.
 Those times are obviously the time to buy them.
 You can be notified of these sales by signing up for your favorite curricula providers newsletters.

 The curricula I get when they are on sale are: